State's new coronavirus deaths spike to 245; cases rise 5,446

 Florida's deaths have hit triple digits all within the past few weeks.

 State and county increases represent deaths received by the state Monday and not the number of fatalities that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
-So far, the date with the most deaths July 17 with 146.
+So far, the most deaths occurred on July 16 and 17 each with 147.

 In the state report, 246 new deaths were listed but one was removed from the previous day's report because it was determined not to be coronavirus related for a total increase of 247.

-Texas reported the second-most deaths, 37, after a state-record 322 Thursday and is in eighth place behind Florida.
-California was next with 32 deaths and is third overall.
+Texas also reported 245 deaths on Tuesday and is in seventh place behind Florida.
+California was next with 113 deaths and is third overall.

-In the U.S., Florida represented 12.9 percent of the deaths and 13.0 percent of the cases Monday.

 Since the first two cases were announced on March 1, Florida's total has surged to 2.3 percent of the state's 21.48 million population with 497,330, second in the nation.
 In one week, cases have risen by 55,353 at 12.5 percent.

-California is in first place overall with 514,901 cases, including the addition of 5,739 Monday, second in the nation for daily increase.
-Texas had the most cases, 5,839, and is third overall behind Florida with 442,014.
-New York, which was the leader during the pandemic until two weeks ago, is at 416,843, with 695 more.
+California is in first place overall with 519,427 cases, including the addition of a U.S.-high 9,501 Tuesday.
+Texas was second with 9,167 cases and is third overall behind Florida with 451,181.
+New York, which was the leader during the pandemic until two weeks ago, is at 417,589, with 746 more.

 In South Florida, there were 73 of the 245 deaths reported Tuesday for a total of 3,616 at 48.9 percent though the population only comprises 30 percent.
 For months the percentage has been above half.